droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 On the other hand, you have to run multiple servers for each Droonga node to use your Droonga cluster via HTTP.

+If services are installed by the installation script, they are already been configured as system services managed via the `service` command.
 To start them, run commands like following on each Droonga node:

+    # service droonga-engine start
+    # service droonga-http-server start

+If you install services manually, you have to start services by raw commands like:

     # droonga-engine
     # droonga-http-server --cache-size=-1